 La Playa Mexican Grille, Port Aransas

-La Playa Mexican Grille is a long time Port A favorite for Tex-Mex.
+La Playa is a longtime Port A favorite for Tex-Mex.
 Grilled shrimp here is a must-do.
-We love their enchiladas, especially the buttery crab ones.
-Hurricane Harvey dealt this spot a huge blow, but La Playa is back!
-Check out their ‘miracle’ wall of tequila with over 70 different bottles
+We love the enchiladas, especially the buttery crab ones.
+And check out the “Miracle Wall” of tequila, with over 70 different bottles.

 Where to Play

-If you’re tired of getting sand stuck everywhere and fighting the ocean currents, but still looking to cool off, the Schlitterbahn Waterpark in Galveston is for you!
-With fast and thrilling water slides, lounging lazy rivers, swim-up bar and more it has something for the whole family minus all the seagulls!
+If you’re tired of getting sand stuck everywhere and fighting the ocean currents but still looking to cool off, the Schlitterbahn Waterpark is for you!
+With fast and thrilling water slides, lounging lazy rivers, swim-up bar, and more, it has something for the whole family minus all the seagulls!

-Discover the underwater world of the Gulf of Mexico and the Caribbean Sea at the Texas State Aquarium in Corpus Christi.
-The Aquarium is dedicated to education and conservation offering presentations featuring dolphins, birds, and otters and rescuing and treating hundreds of sick or injured animals and releasing them back into their natural habitats.
-Experience dive shows, animal feedings, hands-on interactions with sharks and stingrays, and splash park.
+Discover the underwater world of the Gulf of Mexico and the Caribbean Sea at the Texas State Aquarium.
+The aquarium is dedicated to education and conservation, offering presentations featuring dolphins, birds, and otters and rescuing and treating hundreds of sick or injured animals and releasing them back into their natural habitats.
+Experience dive shows, animal feedings, hands-on interactions with sharks and stingrays, and a splash park.

-Enjoy some exhilarating waterfront fun over the Gulf Coast at Pleasure Pier in Galveston!
-With sixteen rides for all ages, prizes to be won at the midway games and food it’s an exciting break for the beach.
+Enjoy some exhilarating waterfront fun over the Gulf Coast at Galveston’s Pleasure Pier!
+With 16 rides for all ages, prizes to be won at the midway games, and scrumptious food, it’s an exciting break from the beach.